datalad-handbook/book/docs/basics/101-102-populate.rst

 the directory ``books/``, and thanks to that commit message we have a nice human-readable summary of that action.

-.. findoutmore:: DOs and DON'Ts for commit messages
+.. find-out-more:: DOs and DON'Ts for commit messages
    :name: fom-commitmessage
    :float: